errael/astrology-castro/README.md

 ####    variable differences

 - Single char variable names 'a' to 'z' are pre-declared.
+  AstroExpression hooks use as much as %u ... %z.
+  [castro printf](#castro-printf)printf uses as much as %a ... %j.
 - Variables are declared with `var`, for example `var foo;`
 - A variable is integer or float depending on usage. `AstroLog` truncates as needed.
 - A variable declaration may assign the variable or array to a specific location; append `@integer`, for example `var foo @100;` and `var bar[10] @200;`; this assigns `foo` to location 100 and array `bar` starts at location 200.